-Any true cannabis connoisseur knows that organically grown cannabis is more desirable than cannabis grown with synthetic fertilizers.
+Organically grown cannabis is more desirable than cannabis grown with synthetic fertilizers.
 The most traditional way of growing organic cannabis is in soil, but there are also ways to grow organically with a hydroponic grow.

 Five Benefits of Growing Organic Cannabis

 Naturally grown flower tastes better, and is often more potent as well.
 The compelling reason to choose organic products and cannabis include the following:

-As organic growing practices evolve and advance, yield can sometimes surpass when can be grown with conventional practices.
+As organic growing practices evolve and advance, yield can sometimes surpass when it can be grown with conventional practices.
 Since yield is a huge factor for commercial growers, there is no factual reason for them to opt for anything other than organic cultivation.

 Improved Soil Microbiome

 Organic compost and soils are now readily available at nurseries for those who don’t care to make their own.
 Organic soil is full of beneficial bacteria, fungi, and microscopic organisms like nematode worms that are sorely lacking in comparatively sterile soil full of synthetic additives.